colab-coop/bylaws/ARTICLE-1.markdown

 (c) If Membership status is acquired mid-year, pro rated hours will be considered as counting toward the minimum hours.

 (d) Sabbaticals (time off from the Cooperative) may be taken, even if the minimum hours are not reached as a result, and Membership may still be retained, if and only if the CoLab Board agrees to the sabbatical by consensus.

+### Section 1.7 Patron Member Stock

+Section 5.1 of the Articles of Organization of CoLab (2013 - 2018) are hereby nullified. `Patron Member Stock` has never been issued, nor have they ever had any meaning to CoLab Cooperative.
+The inclusion of the section in the Articles of Organization of CoLab were erroneously copied from orthodox filing documentation at the time and carries no weight whatsoever.
+CoLab Cooperative is owned fully, equally, and exclusively by the Invested and Working Members of CoLab Cooperative.